LLNL/benchpark/README.rst

 ------------
 To contribute to Benchpark, please open a `pull request
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_
-to the `main` branch.
+to the `develop` branch.
 Your PR must pass Benchpark's unit tests, and must be `PEP 8 <https://peps.python.org/pep-0008/>`_ compliant.

 Authors and citations
 ---------------------